scrapy/scrapy/scrapy/trunk/docs/ref/index.rst

 API Reference
 =============

-This section documents the API of Scrapy |version|.
+This section documents the Scrapy |version| API.
 For more information see :ref:`misc-api-stability`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    spiders
    selectors